Region 13 Educator Preparation Programs Complaint Process

 The Region 13 Educator Preparation Programs have established the following procedures for responding to a formal complaint from the public regarding an issue involving the Region 13 Educator Preparation Programs.

-1. Any complainant, wishing to submit a complaint about one of the Educator Certification Programs (EPPs) shall initially file a formal complaint using the Region 13 Educator Preparation Programs Complaint Form to appropriate Program Coordinator.
+1. Any complainant wishing to submit a complaint about one of the Educator Certification Programs (EPPs) shall initially file a formal complaint using the Region 13 Educator Preparation Programs Complaint Form to the appropriate Program Coordinator.

-1. If the complaint is against one of the Program Coordinators, then the complainant should notify in writing the Senior Coordinator for Educator Quality.
+1. If the complaint is against one of the Program Coordinators, then the complainant should notify the ESC Region 13 Director of Leadership Initiatives and Support (keith.thompson@esc13.txed.net) in writing.

-2. The Region 13 Educator Preparation Programs Complaint Form must be signed and dated by the complainant, and submitted within 30 business days of the alleged incident.
-The Coordinator will make a determination on a case-by-case basis as to whether complaints submitted after the deadline will be considered.
+2. The Region 13 Educator Preparation Programs Complaint Form must be signed and dated by the complainant and submitted within 30 calendar days of the alleged incident.
+The Program Coordinator will make a determination on a case-by-case basis as to whether complaints submitted after the deadline will be considered.

-3. The Coordinator will acknowledge receipt of your complaint within 10 working days.
+3. The Program Coordinator will acknowledge receipt of your complaint within 10 business days.
 After the complaint is received, an investigation will take place.
-The investigative period may last up to 30 business days; extenuating circumstances may cause a deviation from the defined time frames.
-The Coordinator shall conduct the investigation.
-The Coordinator will gather all facts pertaining to the complaint.
+The investigative period may last up to 30 calendar days; extenuating circumstances may cause a deviation from the defined time frames.
+The Program Coordinator shall conduct the investigation.
+The Program Coordinator will gather all facts pertaining to the complaint.
 This procedure ensures a thorough investigation, affording all involved parties an opportunity to submit evidence relevant to the complaint.

-4. The Coordinator shall send a written resolution to the complainant with the outcome(s), reason(s) for the decision, any remedies afforded, if any within 30 days of receipt of the complaint.
+4. The Program Coordinator shall send a written resolution to the complainant with the outcome(s), reason(s) for the decision, and any remedies afforded within 30 calendar days of receipt of the complaint.

 Appeal

-1. If the complainant wishes to file an appeal of the resolution, the complainant shall notify the Senior Coordinator, Department of Educator Quality in writing with a copy of the initial Region 13 Educator Preparation Programs Complaint Form and copy of the Coordinator’s written resolution.
-The written appeal must be signed by the complainant, and submitted within 10 business days of the Coordinator’s resolution.
-The Senior Coordinator, Department of Educator Quality will make a determination on a case-by-case basis as to whether appeals submitted after the deadline will be considered.
+1. If the complainant wishes to file an appeal of the resolution, the complainant shall notify the Director of Leadership Initiatives and Support (keith.thompson@esc13.txed.net) in writing with a copy of the initial Region 13 Educator Preparation Programs Complaint Form and a copy of the Program Coordinator’s written resolution.
+The written appeal must be signed by the complainant and submitted within 10 business days of the Program Coordinator’s resolution.
+The Director of Leadership Initiatives and Support will make a determination on a case-by-case basis as to whether appeals submitted after the deadline will be considered.

 2. An investigation shall follow the submission of the appeal.
-Within 30 business days of receiving the appeal, the Senior Coordinator for Educator Quality shall submit a decision in writing to the complainant with the outcome(s), reason(s) for the decision, any remedies afforded, if any.
+Within 30 calendar days of receiving the appeal, the Director of Leadership Initiatives and Support shall submit a decision in writing to the complainant with the outcome(s), reason(s) for the decision, and any remedies afforded, if any.
 Extenuating circumstances may cause a deviation from the defined time frames.
-The Senior Coordinator for Educator Quality shall also forward a copy of the resolution to the Department of Educator Quality to be filed in the participant’s electronic folder.
+The Director of Leadership Initiatives and Support shall also forward a copy of the resolution to the Region 13 Educator Preparation Programs to be filed in the participant’s electronic folder.

-3. The next step in the complaint process is the Deputy Executive Director for Academic Services and the final appeal would be to the Executive Director of the Region 13 Education Service Center.
+3. If a candidate disagrees with the decision of the Director of Leadership Initiatives and Support, the next step in the complaint process is for the Deputy Executive Director of Academic Services (kerry.gain@esc13.txed.net) to review the complaint, and the final appeal would be to the Executive Director (rich.elsasser@esc13.txed.net) of the Education Service Center Region 13.

 TEA Complaint